-MA.912.T.4.1 Define polar coordinates and relate polar coordinates to Cartesian coordinates with and without the use of technology.
+MA.912.T.4.1 Define and plot polar coordinates.
+Convert between polar coordinates and rectangular coordinates with and without the use of technology.
 MA.912.T.4.2 Represent equations given in rectangular coordinates in terms of polar coordinates.
+Represent equations given in polar coordinates in terms of rectangular coordinates.
 MA.912.T.4.3 Graph equations in the polar coordinate plane with and without the use of graphing technology.
 MA.912.T.4.4 Identify and graph special polar equations, including circles, cardioids, limacons, rose curves and lemniscates.
 MA.912.T.4.5 Sketch the graph of a curve in the plane represented parametrically, indicating the direction of motion.
 MA.912.T.4.6 Convert from a parametric representation of a plane curve to a rectangular equation, and convert from a rectangular equation to a parametric representation of a plane curve.
 MA.912.T.4.7 Apply parametric equations to model applications involving motion in the plane.